tocariimaa/tocariimaa/README.md

-I only use GitHub to (rarely) contribute here.
-Find me on these sites instead:
+More of my code on these sites:
 - https://git.nadeko.net/tocariimaa
 - https://codeberg.org/tocariimaa